codesqueak/rpimeetsaws/cognito/README.md

 For this application, Cognito was configured with one *User Pool*, with account creation requests being handled manually via the AWS console.

-**Note:** Access of IoT applications to MQTT is handled via x509n certification, rather than via Cognito.
+**Note:** Access of IoT applications to MQTT is handled via x509 certificates, rather than via Cognito.